abdo96/sql-queries/README.md

 # A Toy Database

-Here is a toy database which models an online music store.
+Here is a toy database which models an paper-store.
 In this database, we have falling into three categories: information about the company, information about customers and their orders, and information about the products being sold.

 You'll be editing the `queries.sql` file, which consists of a series of "plain English" sentences.
 Your job is to translate those sentences into a single SQL `SELECT` query.
 Don't worry if you can't do it — take your best shot!

-The database itself is contained in the `music-store.db` file.
+The database itself is contained in the `papers_store_p&p.db` file.
 The `import.sql` file contains the raw SQL used to generate the toy database.
 You don't need to touch this file, but it's here in case we wind up needing it.
 You'll be doing your work in `queries.sql`.